Matching In Exercises 17–20, match the level of confidence c with... | Channels for Pearson+

 Confidence Interval

 A confidence interval is a range of values derived from sample statistics that is likely to contain the true population parameter.
 It is expressed as an interval estimate, typically calculated using the sample mean and a margin of error, which is influenced by the desired confidence level.
-For example, a 98% confidence interval suggests that if we were to take many samples, approximately 98% of the calculated intervals would contain the true population mean.
+For example, a 95% confidence interval suggests that if we were to take many samples, approximately 95% of the calculated intervals would contain the true mean.

 Recommended video:

-The confidence level represents the probability that the confidence interval will contain the true population parameter.
-Common confidence levels include 90%, 95%, and 99%, with higher levels indicating greater certainty but resulting in wider intervals.
-In this case, a confidence level of 0.98 means there is a 98% chance that the interval calculated from the sample data includes the true mean.
+The confidence level, denoted as 'c', represents the probability that the confidence interval will contain the true population parameter.
+Common confidence levels include 90%, 95%, and 99%.
+A higher confidence level results in a wider interval, reflecting greater uncertainty about the exact value of the parameter.
+In this case, a confidence level of 0.88 indicates that we expect the true mean to fall within the interval 88% of the time.

 Recommended video: